TechnitiumSoftware/DNS-over-HTTPS/README.md

 sudo systemctl start doh
 ```

+Note: You can also run `dotnet DNS-over-HTTPS.dll` command to directly run the DoH console app.

-Note: The DoH service is available on the `/dns-query` location on the web site that you are running.
+The DoH service is available on the `/dns-query` location on the web site that you are running.
 If you are running it directly as a console app then your DoH end point URL will be `http://localhost:5000/dns-query`.
 For Linux systemd daemon, the DoH end point will be `http://localhost:8053/dns-query` as per the argument provided in the systemd.service file.

 # Blog Posts
 [Configuring DNS-over-TLS and DNS-over-HTTPS with any DNS Server](https://blog.technitium.com/2018/12/configuring-dns-over-tls-and-dns-over.html)